 In 2008, Sharpe was made an Honorary Fellow of the Guild of Church Musicians and awarded the 2008 Cornwhylen Cross by the Cornish Gorsedd for an "outstanding contribution to Church Music".
 He is also a Fellow of the Royal Society of Arts and the Royal College of Organists.

-David Pipe, Assistant Director of Music
+Benjamin Morris, Assistant Director of Music